 Selecting Facebook's Zstd compressor, the compression level from 1 (faster) to 19 (slower, more powerful) can be selected from main archive creation interface.
-No advanced option is currently available.

 Being Zstandard a compression-only algorithm, "TAR before" switch will be automatically activated for handling multiple input files.
+"Maximize Zstandard compression using more memory" in advanced options tab uses large window mode, which can improve compression ratio for large files.